Tuesday, December 29, 2009

 Back in the 1930's, a Cornell University professor named Clive McCay developed a bread recipe named Cornell Bread.
 It makes a complete protein that rats can live on exclusively.
 (The only reason that humans can't live on it exclusively is that it lacks vitamin C, which rats don't need.)

 The Cornell formula to enrich bread consists of 1 tablespoon each soy flour and nonfat milk powder plus 1 teaspoon wheat germ for each cup of flour used in a bread recipe.
-These enrichments are placed in the bottom of the measuring cup before the flour is spoon
+These enrichments are placed in the bottom of the measuring cup before the flour is spooned in.

 Tuesday, December 1, 2009